teja16asv/AI-Vision/README.md

 ## 📦 Dataset

-The YOLOv5 model used is pretrained on the [COCO dataset](https://cocodataset.org/#home), which contains 80 common object categories like person, car, dog, etc.
+The YOLOv9 model used is pretrained on the COCO dataset, which likewise contains 80 common object categories such as person, car, dog, and more.

 ---